-Finding shears for maintaining and pruning your hedge can be daunting if you don’t know what to look out for.
+Finding pruning shears for maintaining and pruning your plants and hedgerows can be daunting if you don’t know what to look out for.
 So, I have put together a list of my best shears for hedge pruning, shortening and cutting back branches, shrubs and hedges.

-Trimming hedges is a tedious job, right?
-Therefore having the right garden shear suited to your budget and purpose is important.
+Pruning hedges is a tedious job, right?
+Therefore buying the right pruning shears suited to your budget and purpose is important.
 You can make light work with the right pair of shears, preferably ones with comfortable handles and a super sharp blade for starters.

-I am often asked “what are the best garden shears to buy?” or “do I need an extendable, telescopic shear?”, what is the best brand of pruning shear?”
+I am often asked by gardeners “what are the top hedge shears to buy?”, “do I need an extendable, telescopic shear?”, what is the best brand of pruning shear?”

 With a wealth of experience I hope to help you in making the right decision when purchasing a set of hand held garden shears that will be a pleasure to use and give years of untroubled service.
 All of the models listed consistently receive rave reviews and are models tested (and used) by myself.

 - Fiskars PowerGear HSX92

-No strangers to manufacturing fantastic value for money garden tools.
+No strangers to manufacturing value for money, simple gardening tools.
 Spear and Jackson have not disappointed with this set, the Spear Jackson RazorSharp bypass pruning shears.
-Although the cheapest they deserve a place on my reviewed best garden shears list when it comes to cost and performance.
+Although the cheapest they deserve a place on my top garden shears list when it comes to cost and performance.

 Excellent value for money from a well respected and long standing manufacturer.
-Rasor sharp blade will cut through hedge material with ease.
+The razor sharp blade will cut through plant matter with ease.
 Only slight concern is the hollow handles and how long this model would last with anything more than occasional use.

 Davaon Pro Geared Garden Hedge Shears